sunyu0410/GDP-HMM_AAPMChallenge/README.md

 :rocket: [02/15/2025] The Phase II is open for submission.
 See tutorial at [evaluation.ipynb](evaluation.ipynb) and Forum.

+:rocket: [02/11/2025] Docker tutorial/example is included, please check it at [docker_tutorial.ipynb](docker_tutorial.ipynb).
+The docker will be needed in the final phase (Phase III).

 :rocket: [01/21/2025] Input data of <a href="https://huggingface.co/datasets/Jungle15/GDP-HMM_Challenge" _target='blank'>validation set</a> have been released; rings structures of previous train_XX.zip have been updated to match the validation set.

  :rocket: [01/21/2025] <a href="https://huggingface.co/datasets/Jungle15/Radiotherapy_HaN_Lung_AIRTP" _target='blank'>DICOMs</a> of the data are released (not necessary for this challenge, but helpful for other research topics in radiotherapy).